-The Division of Substance Abuse and Addiction Medicine consists of a number of programs located at Zuckerberg San Francisco General Hospital and Trauma Center and within the community:
+The Division of Substance Abuse and Addiction Medicine (DSAAM) consists of a number of programs located at Zuckerberg San Francisco General Hospital and Trauma Center and within the community:

 Opiate Treatment Outpatient Program (OTOP)

 The Opiate Treatment Outpatient Program provides methadone detoxification and maintenance to heroin dependent clients in conjunction with medical and psychiatric services.
 Since the onset of the AIDS epidemic, OTOP has been involved in combating HIV disease among injection drug users through research, prevention, and medical care.
 Clients receive as needed HIV testing, HIV risk reduction counseling (reducing transmission or progression of HIV), and HIV medication adherence coaching.
 We have been designated as the county methadone treatment provider for the most medically and psychiatrically compromised people with opiate use disorder.
 OTOP is licensed to provide methadone to 750 clients daily.
 For more information, visit dsaam.org/otop.

 The Methadone Van provides methadone dosing and counseling services available at Ward 93 (OTOP) at Zuckerberg San Francisco General and at Bayview Hunters Point.
 For more information, visit dsaam.org/bayviewvan.